The Central Committee

 Ex-Officio Members

-Lisa Montarro-Moore, alternate for Congressman Adam Gray
+Lisa Montarro-Moore, alternate for Congressman Adam Gray'

 Associate Members